liatrio/autogov-workflows/README.md

 #### `.github/workflows/rw-lp-release.yaml`

 - `build-type` (required, string): Specify the type of build: "image" or "blob".
-- `all-attestations-artifact-id` (required, string): The artifact-id of the attestation artifacts.
 - `results-artifact-id` (required, string): The artifact-id of the results artifacts.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
+- `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.

 ### Outputs